 8. Princes Street Gardens

-If the weather is nice, you'll see locals lying about on the grass studying or hanging out with friends.
+If the weather is nice, you'll see locals chilling on the grass...having a picnic, studying, and hanging with friends.

 9. Grassmarket